Capital City Investments

 Greg has been an industry leader for over three decades.
 His expertise lies in driving results through strategic planning, collaboration, and innovation.
 He started the company in 2006 and has overseen its growth to become a top five lender in Georgia.
 Under his leadership, Capital City Home Loans has seen a steady increase in sales over the last two years and has expanded to 24 locations, doing business in 9 states.
 He serves on the Boards of Directors for several financial institutions, non-profits and industry overseers.

-Ramsay Sims began his service with Capital City Bank in 2010 and currently serves as the bank’s Chief Lending Officer.
+Ramsay Sims began his service with Capital City Bank in 2010 and currently serves as chief banking officer, responsible for overseeing the retail and lending divisions.
 In his career, he has amassed decades of experience serving corporations, governments and non-profit organizations in the financial sector.
 Prior to joining Capital City Bank, Ramsay spent five years in public finance with Merrill Lynch, three years in corporate tax-exempt finance with Banc of America Securities and six years with GE Capital.

 When joining Capital City Bank in 2004, Cheryl brought 15 years of financial services experience in a variety of roles including teller, loan officer, office manager, human resources, system analyst, project manager and retail office administrator.
 Her current responsibilities include directing the information technology, facilities and building management, purchasing, corporate training, loan and deposit operations, transactional risk/fraud prevention and project management functions for the Bank.